AusDTO/dta-website/pages/what-we-do/policies-and-programs/ict-entry.md

 - be able to complete your university studies in a minimum of 18 months and a maximum of 3 years
 - be able to pass a security assessment.

-Applications for the 2018 Program will open 26 June 2017.
+Applications are now open and will close on 11 August 2017.
+[Click here to apply for the 2018 Australian Government ICT Cadetship Program](https://ausdta.recruiterbox.com/jobs/fk0mgb2).

 ## Australian Government ICT Graduate Program